amoodie/Matlab_programs/README.md

 ### get_DSV.m

 `get_DSV` is the Dietrich settling velocity (Dietrich, 1982) in m/s for grain size.
 Can handle arbitrary shaped matrix and a Corey shape factor, Power's index and set of physical constants (see `load_conset.m`.

 ### get_criticalstress.m

+`get_criticalstress.m` is the critical stress of grain mobility in Pa.
+The result is calculated by the piecewise function fit by Cao, 2006.

 ### inspire.m

+`inspire.m` returns a random inspirational quote when the function is called.
+Place it at the beginning of a difficult script to make yourself feel better.

 ### load_colorSet.m